-The Applied Behavior Analysis certification program offers premium flexibility for working professionals, with evening courses offered at The Woodlands Center.
+The Applied Behavior Analysis certificate program offers premium flexibility for working professionals, with evening courses offered at The Woodlands Center.
 Late afternoon and early evening course offerings are available during summer semesters.

 *Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation.

 |Degree Type||Certificate in Applied Behavior Analysis|

 Students applying for admission to the Applied Behavior Analysis certificate program should submit the following materials to the Office of Graduate Admissions:

 - Official transcript from the baccalaureate degree granting institution

 - Official transcript of master's degree conferral from an accredited institution